thacherT1D/webdevstuff/Agile_Project_Management/Frontend_Personal_Project.desc.md

 ## Make a video highlighting the functionality of your app

-* Make a 2-5 minute video explaining your project and demonstrating its features
+* 2-5 minute video explaining the project and demonstrating its features

 <a id="write-up"></a>